 So pick the CDN provider who provider performance & security both.

-Tweak the Kernel settings & iptables – you can leverage iptables to block suspicious request, non-SYN, bogus TCP flag, private subnet and more.
+Tweak the Kernel settings & iptables – you can leverage iptables to block suspicious requests, non-SYN, bogus TCP flag, private subnet and more.

 Along with iptables, you may also configure the kernel settings.
 Javapipe has explained it well with the instructions so that I won’t duplicate it here.

-Use a firewall – If you afford hardware based firewall then excellent otherwise you may want to use a software based firewall which leverage iptables to protect the incoming network connection to the VM.
+Use a firewall – If you afford a hardware-based firewall then excellent otherwise you may want to use a software-based firewall that leverages iptables to protect the incoming network connection to the VM.

 Backup is your friend!
 When nothing works then the backup will rescue you.

 Things can go wrong, but what if you don’t have the necessary backup to restore?
 Most of the cloud or VPS providers offer backup at a little extra charge and one should always consider.